NCGG-MGC/GeneBasedAssocTest/README.md

-Conduct a gene-based rare variant association testing by using Burden, SKAT, and SKAT-O.
+Conduct gene-based rare variant association testing by using Burden, SKAT, and SKAT-O methods.

 ## Reference